 - (h) The employer contribution rate is determined by the Board of Trustees of the National Provident Fund (the Board) following consultation with the Actuary.
 Current practice is for the employer to contribute a multiple of its members' contributions. - (c) (i) The Trust Deed specifies that immediately before the DBP Contributors Scheme (the DBPC Scheme) is wound up, the assets and the interests of all contributors in the DBPC Scheme will be transferred to the DBP Annuitants Scheme (DBPA Scheme). - (ii) Employers have no right to withdraw from the plan. - (d) (i) The Scheme is a multi-employer defined benefit scheme. - (ii) Insufficient information is available to use defined benefit accounting, as it is not possible to determine, from the terms of the Scheme, the extent to which the deficit will affect future contributions by employers, as there is no prescribed basis for allocation. - (iii) The current employer contribution rate is four times contributor contributions, inclusive of Employer Contribution Withholding Tax.
-The current employer contribution rate is four times contributor contributions, inclusive of Employer Contribution Withholding Tax.
-The Board is considering changing the investment strategy.
-The Actuary has recommended: - If the Board remains with the current investment strategy, an employer contribution rate of two times contributor contributions. - If the Board moves to a conservative investment strategy, that the employer contribution rate is retained at four times contributor contributions - (iv) As at 31 March 2021, the DBPC Scheme had a past service surplus of \$1.3 million (2.2% of the liabilities).
-This amount is exclusive of Employer Superannuation

-Contribution Tax.
-This surplus was calculated using a discount rate equal to the expected return on the assets but otherwise the assumptions and methodology were consistent with the requirements of NZ IAS 19.
+The Actuary has recommended the employer contribution rate of four times contributor contributions continues. - (iv) As at 31 March 2021, the DBPC Scheme had a past service deficit of \$0.6 million (1.7% of the past service liabilities).
+This amount is exclusive of Employer Superannuation Contribution Tax.
+This deficit was calculated using a discount rate equal to the expected return on the assets but otherwise the assumptions and methodology were consistent with the requirements of NZ IAS 19.